 This ‘Schools Educational Package’ focuses upon general Medieval life in a village (homes, food and farming), looking at a specific area (i.e. Cricklade), general customs in in a Medieval village, the Manor Court and punishments, Manor Courts vs King’s Court.

 These are primarily for KS3, however can be freely amended for other age groups and a range of abilities.
 Differentiated materials are included.
 The ‘Schools Educational Package’ includes a range of activities and resources including PowerPoints, worksheets and card sorting exercises.

-The resources below could be used in History or Geography lessons, furthermore to focus on Citizenship within the curriculum.
+The resources below could be used in History or Geography lessons, and further to focus on Citizenship within the curriculum.

 Teachers Notes: Teachers Notes